 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

 - DataCamp, Dataquest, Divergence Academy, and Data Science Dojo are also options for current and aspiring data scientists.
-They offer individual courses, as well as in-depth tracks.
+They offer short courses and in-depth tracks.

 - If you prefer in-person classes, check out Magnimind, which has full-time and part-time data science courses.

 - In addition, aspiring data scientists looking for bootcamps can try The Tech Academy or Promotable for a fundamentals-based education.